yuanqing/generate-ts-docs/README.md

 #### createFunctionsDataToc(functionsData)

-Generate a Markdown table-of-contents for the given `functionsData`.
+Generate a Markdown table of contents (TOC) for the given `functionsData`.

 ##### *Parameters*